Cats (2019 film): CGI errors and modified release

-Cats was released digitally on March 17, 2020, and on Blu-ray Disc and DVD on April 7 in the United States.
-The film was released on April 29, 2020, in Australia and on June 1, 2020, in the United Kingdom.

 Reception

 Box office

 Cats grossed $27.2 million in the United States and Canada, and $47.4 million in other territories, for a worldwide total of $74.6 million against a production budget of about $95 million.
 Deadline Hollywood calculated the net loss of the film to be $113.6 million.

 In the United States and Canada, Cats was initially projected to gross $15–20 million in its opening weekend.
-Universal hoped that the film would appeal to young women as counterprogramming against Star Wars: The Rise of Skywalker, and emphasized Swift in marketing; however, she did not heavily promote the film to her fans, as she only appeared for one song.
+Universal hoped that the film would appeal to young women as counterprogramming against Star Wars: The Rise of Skywalker, and emphasised Swift in marketing.
 After making $2.6 million on its opening day (including $550,000 from Thursday night previews), estimates for Cats were lowered to $7 million.
 Ultimately, the film only debuted to $6.5 million, finishing fourth at the box office.
-The poor performance was attributed to negative reception of the trailers, poor reviews, and competition from The Rise of Skywalker.
+The poor performance was attributed to negative reception of the trailers, poor reviews and competition from The Rise of Skywalker.

 In its second weekend, Cats made $4.8 million (for a total of $8.7 million over the five-day Christmas period), finishing in eighth place.
 It then made $2.6 million in its third weekend, finishing tenth.